raijp/memo/git/README.md

-# If you don't want to input username and password for every push, Run :
+# If you don't want to enter username and password for every push, Run :
 ```
 # You can also get rid of the 'cache --timeout 7200'
 git config --global credential.helper store 'cache --timeout 7200'